tarantool/doc/doc/reference/reference_lua/datetime.rst

     *   RFC 3339
     *   extended `strftime <https://www.freebsd.org/cgi/man.cgi?query=strftime&sektion=3>`__ -- see description of the :ref:`format() <datetime-format>` for details.

+    By default fields that are not specified are equal to appropriate values in a Unix time.

+    Leap second is supported, see a section :ref:`leap second <leap-second>`.

     :param string input_string: string with the date and time information.
-    :param string format: indicator of the input_sting format.
+    :param string format: indicator of the ``input_string`` format.
                           Possible values: 'iso8601', 'rfc3339', or ``strptime``-like format string.
-                            If no value is set, the default formatting  is used.
+                          If no value is set, the default formatting is used (``"%F %T %Z"``).
     :param number tzoffset: time zone offset from UTC, in minutes.

     :return: a datetime_object